tjmcode/MITxPRO-BadBankReact2/README.md

 ## Description

 This will be used for my MIT xPRO Portfolio.
-This Bad Bank project is a refactored version of the Bad Bank 'Fire Hydrant' project I did<br />
-in the previous MIT 'Digital Transformation' course in December 2021.
+This Bad Bank project is a refactored version of the Bad Bank 'Fire Hydrant' project I did in the previous MIT 'Digital Transformation' course in December 2021.
 It was bascially rewritten from scratch in React Components, Context, and State.